-Gout is one of the crystal arthropathies that results from excess levels of uric acid leading to precipitation in joints and other tissue (i.e. urinary tract, connective tissue).
+Gout is a crystal arthropathy resulting from excess levels of uric acid leading to precipitation in joints and other tissue.

 High uric acid levels, or hyperuricaemia, is the single most important risk factor for the development of gout.